banner

 }

-In the prepareDispatchCycleLocked method, it first checks whether to split the motion event and processes it, and finally calls the enqueueDispatchEntriesLocked method to add the events to the mOutboundQueue queue.
+In the prepareDispatchCycleLocked method, it first checks whether to split the motion event and processes it if needed, and finally calls the enqueueDispatchEntriesLocked method to add the events to the mOutboundQueue.

 void InputDispatcher::prepareDispatchCycleLocked(nsecs_t currentTime,